electron/rfcs/rfc-preload-realm.md

 ## Guide-level explanation

-A preload realm is an isolated JavaScript context—without access to the DOM—which exists beside a worker context.
+A preload realm is an isolated JavaScript context—without access to the DOM—which exists alongside a worker context.
 It offers a way to safely interact with the worker context in order to add new APIs which can communicate with Electron's main process.

 This functionality can be used to transform network requests, prototype new extension APIs, or enable a new method of background data synchronization to name a few use cases.